eclipse/imagen/docs/guide/programming-environ/index.md

 : Takes one rendered source image, scans a specific region of the image, and finds the maximum and minimum pixel values for each band within that region of the image.
 The image data pass through this operation unchanged.

 Histogram
 : Takes one rendered source image, scans a specific region of the image, and generates a histogram based on the pixel values within that region of the image.
-The histogram data is stored in the user supplied javax.media.jai.Histogram object, and may be retrieved by calling the getProperty method on this operation with \"histogram\" as the property name.
-The return value will be of type javax.media.jai.Histogram.
+The histogram data is stored in the user supplied org.eclipse.imagen.Histogram object, and may be retrieved by calling the getProperty method on this operation with \"histogram\" as the property name.
+The return value will be of type org.eclipse.imagen.Histogram.
 The image data pass through this operation unchanged.

 Mean
 : Takes a rendered source image, scans a specific region, and computes the mean pixel value for each band within that region of the image.
 The image data pass through this operation unchanged.